2. Pontius Pilate

 Herod the Great

-Herod the Great (?75 BC-04), was the tetrarch in Judea whom the Romans rewarded for his services by making him king of Judea, an honour he handed on to his son and grandson.
-According to the New Testament, he ordered the murder of Jewish children - the Massacre of the Innocents - when he heard of the birth of the Messiah - the future king.
+Herod the Great (?75 BC-04), was the client king in Judea whom the Romans rewarded for his services by making him king.
+According to the New Testament, he ordered the murder of Jewish children - the Massacre of the Innocents - when he heard of the birth of the Messiah - the future «King of the Jews».
+A better translation might be: «King of the Judeans», as it was more for his influence on the kingdom of Judea than on his religious opinions that was executed.

 The Twelfth Lightning legion

-The twelfth legion, Legio XII, was a Roman legion, levied by Julius Caesar (100 BC-44 BC) in 58 BC and which accompanied him during the Gallic wars until 49 BC.
+The twelfth legion, Legio XII, was a Roman legion, levied by Julius Caesar (100 BC-44 BC) in 58 BC, which accompanied him during the Gallic wars until 49 BC.
 The legion's logo was the image of a lightning which gave it the name Fulminata - lightning is fulmen in Latin.
 The twelfth legion was also known as Paterna, Victrix, Antiqua, Certa Constans, and Galliena.
+Bulgakov found the name from the book L’Antéchrist (The Antichrist) another work by Ernest Renan (1823-1892), and made the annotation «12-й Fulminata» [12th Fulminata] in his notebook.

 Yershalaim